towhans/betterstack_logger_backend/README.md

 Betterstack log event BigQuery table schema is auto-generated per source.
 If you send a log with `Logger.info("first", user: %{id: 1})`, Betterstack will generate a metadata field of type integer.
 If in the future, you'll send a log event to the same source using `Logger.info("first", user: %{id: "d9c2feff-d38a-4671-8de4-a1e7f7dd7e3c"1})`, the log with a binary id will be rejected.

-BetterstackLogger log payloads sent to Betterstack API are encoded using [BERT](http://bert-rpc.org).
+BetterstackLogger log payloads sent to Betterstack API are encoded using MsgPack

 At this moment BetterstackLogger doesn't support full one-to-one logging of Elixir types and applies the following conversions: